rhel-labs/instruqt/podman-basics/02-run-container/assignment.md

 podman exec -it my-httpd /bin/bash
 ```

 You should get a shell inside of your container, and you can look around and see where files live and what user permissions are.
-This can come in handy when you're trying to figure out where to map in peristent storage.
+This can come in handy when you're trying to figure out where to map in persistent storage.
 Persistent storage is something we'll be covering in the next step, along with mapping in ports so our container can do something more than just sit there.